Skip to Main Content

 Books located in this wing include literature, math, science, counseling, and technology, along with some potentially more surprising pockets of cookbooks and photography books.

-Both floors in this wing are designated quiet areas, and you can find something approaching absolute silence here.
+Both floors in this wing are designated quiet areas.
+You can find something approaching absolute silence here.

 At the end of the windows, continue onto the balcony.